Photosynthese

 Here lies the crucial detail that most people don't know.

-Air contains only 0.04 percent CO₂ — that's just 400 parts per million.
-This is extremely low.
-For a maximum photosynthetic rate, the plant would actually need a CO₂ concentration of 0.1 to 1.0 percent inside the leaf — that is, twenty-five times what the atmosphere provides.
+Air contains only 0.04 percent CO₂—that's just 400 parts per million.
+This is extremely little.
+For a maximum photosynthetic rate, the plant actually needs a CO₂ concentration of 0.1 to 1.0 percent inside the leaf—that is, twenty-five to a hundred times what the atmosphere provides.

-In addition, there is a fundamental conflict.
-The plant absorbs CO₂ through its stomata (leaf pores — tiny openings on the leaf surface that open and close).
-But open stomata simultaneously lose water through evaporation.
-Under drought stress, the plant therefore closes its stomata to conserve water — and thereby cuts itself off from CO₂ supply.
+Added to this is a fundamental conflict.
+The plant absorbs CO₂ through its stomata (leaf pores—tiny openings on the leaf surface that open and close).
+But open stomata also lose water through evaporation.
+In case of drought stress, the plant therefore closes its stomata to save water—and thereby cuts itself off from the CO₂ supply.
 Photosynthesis collapses.
 The Brix value drops.
 The plant weakens itself at the moment when stress is greatest.

-This is not a minor issue.
-It is the core conflict of plant physiology — and it occurs daily in every plant in the world.
+This is not a fringe problem.
+It is the core conflict of plant physiology—and it occurs daily in every plant on Earth.

 What Happens When Photosynthesis Stalls

 A plant that receives too little CO₂ operates on a low flame.
-What that specifically means:
+What this means in concrete terms:

 Less glucose is produced.